gmhafiz/asus_ux305fa/Readme.md

 easier to just blacklist HDMI and leave out Conexant which we are going to use.

     sudo touch /etc/modprobe.d/intel.conf
-    sudo cat "options snd_hda_intel enable=0,1" /etc/modprobe.d/intel.conf
+    sudo cat "options snd_hda_intel enable=0,1" >> /etc/modprobe.d/intel.conf

 To use Fn+f10, Fn+f11 and Fn+12 buttons for mute, down volume and up volume respectively, we are going to need `amixer` and `pactl`.
+Alsamixer is already installed by default, so we need to install pulseaudio volume control.

     sudo apt-get install pavucontrol

 The keycodes are found by `xev`.
-The code for rc.lua is the following:
+The code for rc.lua are the following:

     awful.key({ }, "#121",
         function ()